qx6ghqkz/gallery-dl-server/README.md

 The configuration file must be mounted inside the Docker container in one of the locations where gallery-dl will check for the config file.

 The server uses a custom target config location of `/config/gallery-dl.conf`.
-A [default configuration file](https://github.com/qx6ghqkz/gallery-dl-server/blob/main/gallery-dl.conf) for use with gallery-dl-server has been provided.
+A [default configuration file](https://github.com/qx6ghqkz/gallery-dl-server/blob/main/gallery-dl.conf) for use with gallery-dl-server has been provided and will automatically be placed in the directory mounted to `/config` if the file does not already exist in that location.

 For more information on configuration file options, see [gallery-dl/docs/configuration.rst](https://github.com/mikf/gallery-dl/blob/master/docs/configuration.rst).